bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 2. **Attach a volume** - Allows attaching a data disk to the VM.

-.. note:: Attaching a volume is not available for machines with active snapshots.
+.. note:: Attaching volumes available for machines in the \"Running\" status only.
+Attaching a volume is not available for machines with active snapshots.

 Additional volume (a data disk) can be attached to the VM.
 Click "Select" to select a data disk.
 Select a disk in the drop-down list and click "SELECT".